nkhlgit/PaperCut/README.md

 # go:
+Conatin Scripts in Go Lang to Perform specific tasks.
 	##	ImportJobLogs:
 		This will use PaperCut WebXML API to to connect PaperCut.
 Please check the IP and Token in follwing lines of script as per your PaperCut Server. v.Param[0].Arg1 = "token"